Project Space Station

-Project Space Station is a simulation game written for the Commodore 64 computer published in 1985 by HESware.
-It was ported to the Apple II and DOS.
+Project Space Station is a simulation game written for the Commodore 64 computer and published in 1985 by HESware.
+It was ported to the Apple II and DOS in 1987.

-Summary
+Gameplay

-In the game the player is put in control of NASA and tasked with building and maintaining a space station and generating enough money with commercial contracts to make up for an anemic yearly budget.
+The game puts the player in control of the National Aeronautics and Space Administration (NASA) and tasks them with building and maintaining a space station while also generating enough money with commercial contracts to make up for an anemic yearly budget.
 This can be seen as a discrete set of phases, except that they all proceed simultaneously.
 The exception is at the beginning of the game where the player has unlimited time in the planning phase before the game clock starts.

 In the planning phase, the player first allocates the funds they have to various budget items, like crew selection, station modules, and research and development.
 Then they choose their crew, who have intrinsic task sets (like piloting and physics), and varying levels of competence and compatibility with other potential employees.
 From there the player purchases equipment like space suits and satellites, and station modules like laboratories and solar arrays.
 Then they schedule their launches using the two Space Shuttles available (Atlantis and Discovery, though the initial release used the Space Shuttle Challenger), and have their budget approved.
 In the final stage of the planning phase the player can create a simulated station with an unlimited number of parts, and without dealing with the later constrictions of the EVA.

 The launch phase has the player decide whether launch conditions are stable enough to merit launch.
 If they give the implicit go-ahead, they engage in a light arcade sequence where the player attempts to keep the shuttle on course throughout its orbital burn.
 The more successful the player is, the closer the shuttle will be to the station.